litestar-org/litestar/docs/usage/responses.rst

     :class: seealso

-   Response classes are part of Starlite's layered architecture, which means you can set a response class on every layer of the application.
+   Response classes are part of Litestar's layered architecture, which means you can set a response class on every layer of the application.
 If you have set a response class on multiple layers, the layer closes to the route handler will take precedence.

-   You can read more about this here: :ref:`usage/the-starlite-app:layered architecture`
+   You can read more about this here: :ref:`usage/the-litestar-app:layered architecture`

 Background Tasks
 ----------------

-All Starlite responses and response containers (e.g. ``File``, ``Template``, etc.) allow passing in a ``background`` kwarg.
+All Litestar responses and response containers (e.g. ``File``, ``Template``, etc.) allow passing in a ``background`` kwarg.
 This kwarg accepts either an instance of :class:`BackgroundTask <.background_tasks.BackgroundTask>` or an instance of :class:`BackgroundTasks <.background_tasks.BackgroundTasks>`, which wraps an iterable of :class:`BackgroundTask <.background_tasks.BackgroundTask>` instances.